National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 These should be articulated in text with proper intention so analysts and reviewers have a basis for assessing whether subsequent code matches the intention.
 (Of course, after confronting the data, these intentions often change prior to finalizing the protocol.)

-**Other attributes include**: Design, Rationale, study objectives, which need to be manually entered.
+**Other attributes include**: Design, Rationale, and study objectives, which need to be manually entered.
 The DUR identifier should be supplied by the system.

 +------------------------------------------------+--------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------+